Updates and Patches

 You will have six days to schedule a reboot for your system at your own convenience.
 If you still haven't scheduled a reboot within the given time limit your computer will automatically restart.

-Clicking this pop up or selecting its icon on your taskbar and selecting "view required software" will open the software changes summary.
-Select the appropriate radio button to either apply all updates now or schedule them for off hours.
+Clicking this pop-up window or selecting its icon on your taskbar and selecting View Required Software will open the software changes summary.
+Select the appropriate radio button to either apply all updates now or schedule them for non-business hours.

 If you selected to apply updates after business hours, you will be prompted to specify your business hours.
 Be sure to select Automatically install required software outside of the specified business hours and then click Apply.

 If a restart is required, you will see this pop-up in your taskbar.

-If you click this popup, a restart menu will appear.
-Select either restart now or snooze and remind me again and click OK.
-If you select restart now, a final warning will appear to close and save your work prior to closing.
+If you click this pop-up window, a restart menu will appear.
+Select either Restart Now or Snooze and remind me again and click OK.
+If you select Restart Now, a final warning will appear to close and save your work prior to closing.

 Updates are released on the last Wednesday of every month.

-- No, your computer must be on and sleep settings adjusted to not go to sleep when you schedule your after-hours install time.
+No, your computer must be powered on and sleep settings adjusted to not go to sleep when you schedule your after-hours install time.

 No, currently that option is not available.
 If you do not log in to your machine within the 7-day window after updates become available, your machine will check in with the update server, recognize that it has been greater than 7 days since updates were released, and you will receive a pop-up window stating that you have three hours to install the updates.

-- No, 3rd-party updates are installed separately from Microsoft Windows updates.
-3rd-party updates are installed as follows:
+No, third-party updates are installed separately from Microsoft Windows updates.
+Third-party updates are installed as follows: